AFAR Experiences Tokyo - ITINERARY*

-Join us in Tokyo for 4 nights/3 days of compelling speaker talks, intimate and behind the scenes access to the some of the city’s most remarkable people and places, and celebratory evenings full of amazing food, music and entertainment.
+We spent 4 nights/3 days in Tokyo filled with compelling speaker talks, intimate and behind the scenes access to the some of the city’s most remarkable people and places, and celebratory evenings full of amazing food, music and entertainment.

-Event program will commence with an opening reception on Friday November 10th at 5:30pm, and conclude with a farewell celebration on the night of Monday, November 13th.
-Note: when making travel arrangements, plan to arrive in Tokyo during the day on November 10th, and plan to depart on November 14th *Itinerary details are subject to change.
+Event program commenced with an opening reception on Friday November 10th at 5:30pm, and concluded with a farewell celebration on the night of Monday, November 13th. *Itinerary details are subject to change.

 Welcome to Tokyo

 From the spectacular rooftop of Andaz Tokyo Toranomon Hills, our World of Hyatt partner hotel, the opening event will be a celebration of seasonal cuisine, local artists, craftsmen and musicians.
 Hear from Shinichiro Ogata, the founder of leading Japanese design firm Simplicity, and take part in a sake tasting led by renowned expert John Gauntner.

 Saturday November 11